Forecasting Over the Product Life Cycle

 Demand forecasting is tough, and getting it right over the entire product lifecycle during the course of launch, maturation, and end-of-life is tougher still.
-This is true for any business with sizable turnover in the product portfolio and especially in sectors like fashion and apparel, electronics, and aftermarket parts.
+This is true for any business with sizable turnover in the product portfolio and especially in industries like retail, electronics, and aftermarket parts.

-Forecasting new product introductions are difficult because you don’t have history, and you don’t have a good idea of how quickly the product will take off.
-Early sales data can be notoriously deceptive due to channel packing—you ship a bunch of new product to DCs or stores to fill bins and shelves, creating an initial surge that is not necessarily a good indicator of sustainable end-user demand.
+Forecasting new product introductions is difficult because you don’t have sales history, and you don’t have a good idea of how quickly the product will take off.
+Early sales data can be notoriously deceptive due to channel packing—you ship a bunch of new products to distribution centers or stores to fill bins and shelves, creating an initial surge that is not necessarily a good indicator of sustainable end-user demand.

 Substitution and replacement part demand can be somewhat easier to predict, but even they can be tricky if channel packing creates unexpected demand spikes or if it is hard to determine which previous histories are most applicable to how demand for the new product or part will behave.